versioneye/maven-indexer/README.md

 mvn crawl:central
 ```

 This will fetch the maven index form Maven Central and iterate through it.
-If it find an
+If it finds an
 Artifact which is not yet in the MongoDB, it will send a message to RabbitMQ.
 To make this
 fully work it is required that at least 1 RabbitMQ consumer is running which is processing
 the message from this project.
 The code for the consumers are located in the `versioneye/crawl_j`